sa1987/agapeOSQuiz/README.md

 #### Dynamic progress bar;
 #### Restart and clear button;

-Please refere the how to guide provided in the main Agape Quiz template [ repo](https://github.com/sa1987/AgapeQuiz).
+Please refer the how to guide provided in the main Agape Quiz template [ repo](https://github.com/sa1987/AgapeQuiz).